NbAiLab/nostram/processing.md

 # Pseudo Labelling
 Below is the steps for doing pseudo labelling.

-## Run Paeudo Labelling for each of the relevant models
+## Run Pseudo Labelling for each of the relevant models
 Using the new method, you can run the scipts in 'nb-whisper/transcribe/'.
 This command will produce tsv-files and check them into git.:
 ```bash
 bash nb-shisper/transcribe/run_transcribe_fine4.sh